Support for Windows 7 has ended

-If you continue to use Windows 7 after support has ended on January 14, 2020, your PC will still work, but it may become more vulnerable to security risks.
+Support for Windows 7 ended on January 14, 2020.
+If you are still using Windows 7, your PC may become more vulnerable to security risks.

 Get a new device

 The best way to experience Windows 10 is on a new PC.

 Upgrade your devices to Windows 10 and Office 365 with help from our checklist.

 Windows 10 Enterprise addresses the needs of large and midsize organizations, providing IT professionals with comprehensive device and app management.